Impossible (Kanye West song)

 "Impossible" is a song by American hip-hop recording artist Kanye West, featuring Twista, Keyshia Cole and BJ.
-The song was not featured on West's albums Late Registration (2005) and Graduation (2007) that were released around the same time as it, but was featured on the Mission: Impossible III soundtrack.
-The track was actually used as the official theme song for this film.
-It charted on the US Billboard Hot R&B/Hip-Hop Songs chart and Bubbling Under Hot 100 in 2006.
+The song was made for the film Mission: Impossible III and was used as its official theme song, but was not featured on its soundtrack album.
+It appeared on the US Billboard Hot R&B/Hip-Hop Songs and Bubbling Under Hot 100 charts in 2006.